Find Trade Colleges

 29% Freshmen Loans

-29% of Southern students take out loans to afford college costs.
+Approximately 29% of the students who attend this school take out loans.
 The average amount of student loans is $4,579 a year.
 This school’s student loan default rate of 10.5% is close to the national average of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from Southern is $25,743.